Action principle for $\kappa$-Minkowski noncommutative $U(1)$ gauge theory from Lie-Poisson electrodynamics: Summary and perspectives

-And finally, our results point at the right direction for searching for a classical action invariant under the full algebra~\eqref{ncalg} of noncommutative $U(1)$ gauge transformations in the $\kappa$-Minkowski and other cases of non-cyclic star-products.
+The Lagrangian formulation opens further prospects for a Hamiltonian analysis and subsequent canonical quantization of the model. {Apart from that, by combining our results with those of~\cite{Basilio:2024bir}, one can obtain the deformed Maxwell equations in the presence of a charged particle's current, cf. Remark~3 after Proposition~\ref{prop5}.
+These nonhomogeneous equations would allow an analysis of the electromagnetic radiation by moving particles in the Lie-Poisson setting.
+In particular, it would be interesting to study deformed Liénard-Wiechert potentials and bremsstrahlung.} And finally, our results point at the right direction for searching for a classical action invariant under the full algebra~\eqref{ncalg} of noncommutative $U(1)$ gauge transformations in the $\kappa$-Minkowski and other cases of non-cyclic star-products.
 Some steps beyond the semiclassical approximation were already taken perturbatively in~\cite{Abla:2022wfz} within the $L_{\infty}$ formalism.

+One of the most important open questions in the Lie-Poisson gauge theory concerns the deformed space-time symmetries.
+While all the research of Refs.~\cite{our2023,Kupriyanov:2019cug,Kurkov:2021kxa,Kupriyanov:2020axe,Abla:2022wfz,Kupriyanov:2021aet,Kupriyanov:2021cws,Kupriyanov:2022ohu,Kupriyanov:2023qot,DiCosmo:2023wth,Bascone:2024mxs,Kupriyanov:2024dny,Sharapov:2024bbu, Basilio:2024bir,Abla:2024wtr} is based on the deformed gauge algebra~\eqref{pga}, the deformed Poincaré transformations have never been analysed.
+The Poisson bracket~\eqref{Pbre} entering both the gauge algebra and the deformed field strength clearly breaks the usual Poincaré symmetry, however, one may look for the \emph{deformed} space-time transformations.
+At this point, the above link between the present study and that of~\cite{Dimitrijevic:2005xw} gives us optimism: the latter exhibits the $\kappa$-Poincaré invariance.
+A deeper analysis and comparison of the two approaches may hint towards the right direction for the search of the deformed space-time symmetries in the Lie-Poisson formalism.
+We hope to address this problem in future publications.